garbados/pouchdb-hypercore/README.md

 [![NPM Version](https://img.shields.io/npm/v/@garbados/pouchdb-hypercore.svg?style=flat-square)](https://www.npmjs.com/package/@garbados/pouchdb-hypercore)
 [![JS Standard Style](https://img.shields.io/badge/code%20style-standard-brightgreen.svg?style=flat-square)](https://github.com/feross/standard)

-A [PouchDB](https://pouchdb.com/) plugin that maps records in [hypercores](https://github.com/hypercore-protocol/hypercore), a P2P append-only datastructure, to and from a PouchDB or CouchDB instance.
-The plugin allows you to write changes to a writable hypercore, and also to follow changes to non-writable hypercores.
+A [PouchDB](https://pouchdb.com/) plugin that maps records in [hypercores](https://github.com/hypercore-protocol/hypercore), a P2P append-only datastructure, to a PouchDB or CouchDB instance.
+The plugin allows you to follow changes in hypercores locally and remotely.
 In this way, you can build up a database from multiple P2P sources.

 As an example, here's how to set up a PouchDB instance to follow a hypercore: